-Yes!
+A. Yes!
 Using your slow cooker to make the stuffing is a great way to keep your oven free for other dishes.
 You'll want to follow a recipe that specifically uses the slow cooker though, to ensure tasty results.
 We have several slow cooker stuffings on bettycrocker.com--simply search for "slow cooker stuffing.”
-Here’s one
+Here’s one you might like!

 Q. Can I season my slow cooker meal with fresh herbs?

 A. It’s best to finish off with fresh herbs, stirring them in during the last hour of cooking so they stay flavorful.
 (Some herbs, such as oregano and basil, can change flavor with an extended cooking time.)
 Use dried leaf herbs instead of fresh or ground.
 They retain their flavor better during the long cook times.

 Q. Can I put a whole chicken in my slow cooker to cook it?

 A. No, this is not a food-safe procedure because the temperature inside the bird doesn't heat up fast enough to prevent bacterial growth.
 The same is true with meatloaf.
 Neither should be prepared in a slow cooker.